 On one level, cryptocurrencies function just like cash - all that’s different is their entirely virtual nature.
 On another level, these new currencies, which use peer-to-peer payment technology, remove the long-time players from the equation.

 Central banks, mints, financial institutions and regulators, and established transaction networks such as SWIFT, NACHA and existing card platforms are out of the picture and are figuring out how to adapt to stay current.
-The resulting environment is uncertain and risky as decentralised cryptocurrencies such as bitcoin now provide an ability to gather personal wealth that is beyond restriction and out of reach.
+The resulting environment is uncertain and risky as decentralised cryptocurrencies such as Bitcoin now provide an ability to gather personal wealth that is beyond restriction and out of reach.

-But one thing is perfectly clear: criminals have already adapted their attacks to include these platforms wherever and whenever the opportunity arises.
+But one thing is perfectly clear; criminals have already adapted their attacks to include these platforms wherever and whenever the opportunity arises.
 Financial institutions need to remain vigilant and be agile to stay ahead of nefarious actors and ensure they remain relevant in an increasingly virtual, mobile and hyper-connected world.

-Prepare and protect against vulnerabilities
+Prepare and protect against the risks of virtual currencies

-The paper below discusses how Cryptocurrencies like bitcoin have forever changed business and personal finance, the compliance risk, and how to stay alert to the cyber risk and pitfalls of virtual currencies
+The paper below discusses how Cryptocurrencies like Bitcoin have forever changed business and personal finance, the compliance risk, and how to stay alert to the cyber risk and pitfalls of virtual currencies.